portworx/lcfs/README.md

 As for shared space between layers, a layer will free space in the global pool only if the space was originally allocated in the layer, not if the space was inherited from a previous layer.

 There should be a minimum size for the device to be formatted/mounted as a file system.
-Operations like writes and creating new layers are failed when file system free space goes below a certain threshold.
+Operations like writes, file creations and creating new layers are failed when file system free space goes below a certain threshold.

 ## File operations